header-image

 • Phase 3: Model design, training and verification - a risk-based Approach

-• Phase 4: Qualification & Validation
+• Phase 4: Qualification & validation

 • Processes & Technologies

-• Technologies for efficient image data acquisition, variable model technologies, transfer learning / pretrained models, labelling application
+• Technologies for efficient image data acquisition, variable model technologies, transfer learning / pre-trained models, labelling application

 • Documentation of model development: traceability, risk minimisation and build-up of confidence